 Here's the new Spider-Fan Inclusion Guideline for Variant Cover Spider-Man Appearances

-As of cover date July 2010, the Spider-Fan comics database will include variant covers only for core Spider-Man Titles.
-Spider-Fan will no longer include variant covers for Spider-Man appearances, not even "team" appearances such as Avengers and New Avengers and not spin-offs like Spider-Woman, Spider-Girl, or Venom.
+Starting with cover date July 2010, the Spider-Fan comics database will include variant covers only for core Spider-Man Titles.
+Spider-Fan will no longer include variant covers for Spider-Man appearances, or not even "team" appearances such as Avengers and New Avengers and not spin-offs like Spider-Woman, Spider-Girl, or Venom.

-Full details are in our Comic Inclusion Notes.
+Full details are in our F.A.Q. - Database Overview.
 For now, we will continue to include in our database the 1:75 and 1:100 "super-rare" variants from core Spider-Man titles.
 We feel an obligation to be completist in that area.
 Though personally, I will probably decide to omit them from my collection.
 They are obscenely wasteful.
 How many comics do you think are bought each month just to get limited variants?

 Every time I ask my dealer to get me a 1:25 alternate cover, he buys a slab of unwanted comics, many of which are never sold.
 What does that do to the market for regular comics?
 The "normal" comic books of 2010 are so glutted there's no way they'll ever be worth anything.
 Most $3 or $4 comics now seem to sell for $1.50 a year later, presumably due at least in part to over-purchasing for variants.